Building reproducible analytical pipelines in R workshop

 Looking forward to seeing you during the workshop!

-Learn more about Survival Analysis and how to apply it both in R and in Python!
-Join our workshop on Survival Analysis with R and Python which is a part of our workshops for Ukraine series.
+Learn how to automate RMarkdown and Quarto reports!
+Join our workshop on Automating RMarkdown/Quarto reports which is a part of our workshops for Ukraine series.

 Here’s some more info: